0xcuriousapple/AutonomousSidechains/README.md

 If you want to open it on differnt port set port="port" and then npm run beta

 ### Structure
-base : base modules like account,block..
+* base : base modules like account,block..
-bin  : www
+* bin  : www
-public : css,js, channel keys
+* public : css,js, channel keys
-routes : index.js:homepage, r-mainchain : handles req of main, r-sidechain : handles req of side views  : .pug files (html templates) app.js : start server
+* routes : index.js:homepage, r-mainchain : handles req of main, r-sidechain : handles req of sidechain
+* views  : .pug files (html templates) -[short intro of how pug works] https://freshman.tech/learn-node/
+* app.js : start server

 Currently for sidechain channel I have kept it constanr for testing purpose, no matter what you pass. you can change this in r-sidechain